New England governors asking for $500M in emergency funds for heating assistance

 Last week, National Grid announced that their customers are going to be receiving skyrocketing bills this winter due to the price of natural gas.

-For people who heat their home with oil the average price for a gallon of oil was $4.73 cents at the start of September, which is 66% higher than it was the year before.
+For people who heat their homes with oil, the average price for a gallon of oil was $4.73 cents at the start of September, which is 66% higher than it was the year before.

 The Valley Opportunity Council said if you need fuel assistance don’t wait until it gets cold, they have appointments open now.
 They have already seen double the amount of customers as they did last year.